SIGPLAN/SIGPLAN.github.io/Resources/ProceedingsFormat.md

 The first paragraph of a level should be unindented.
-Subsequent paragraphs of a level may be either indented with no inter-paragraph space (recommended) or unindented with a small inter-paragraph space.
+Subsequent paragraphs of a level may be either indented with no inter-paragraph space (recommended, may reduce the total number of pages) or unindented with a small inter-paragraph space.

 ## Special Sections